alecia-h98/eda-pw-week-3-assignment-part-3/README.md

 ## Assignment Submission

-Check in your repo, then turn in your work via the Prime Academy Assignment Application at [Assignment Portal](https://portal.emergingacademy.org), as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the [Assignment Portal](https://portal.emergingacademy.org), as usual and don't hesitate to hit up the Slack channel as needed!

 **Make sure that you answer this week's discussion question in Slack!**